Have you ever been in a Christian slump when your prayer time goes stale.

 On it, he tells the story of a couple who had been married for years.

 During the earlier years, the couple cuddled while driving as the wife would lovingly scoot across the car seat to be nearer to her love.
 As the years progressed, the cuddling stopped.
+She found herself sitting farther and farther from her husband … near the passenger-side door,

 The husband responded by saying something like “Well, the steering wheel is still here.
 I’m in the same spot.
 I wasn’t the one who moved.